allan-stewart/personal-website/src/pages/index.md

 I am a regular attendee of the [Utah Software Craftsmanship](http://utahsc.org/) group and I speak at local conferences and meetups.

-You can find me on:
+You can find me on [GitHub](https://github.com/allan-stewart), [Twitter](https://twitter.com/allancodes), and [LinkedIn](https://www.linkedin.com/in/allan-stewart-0661368/).
-[GitHub](https://github.com/allan-stewart),
-[Twitter](https://twitter.com/allancodes),
-and [LinkedIn](https://www.linkedin.com/in/allan-stewart-0661368/).